Death Valley

-It has a very impactful name and is a vast desert area on the border between California and Nevada.
+A vast desert area with a very impactful name on the border between California and Nevada

-This is the lowest elevation in the United States.
-Badwater Basin in the park is about 86 meters above sea level, making it the lowest point in North America.
+The park is also home to the lowest point in the United States: Badwater Basin, located within the park, is approximately 86 meters below sea level, making it the lowest point in all of North America

-Furthermore, the famous Death Valley is also famous as the hottest place in America.
-Death Valley, let alone America, is officially the hottest place on the planet.
-Recorded on July 10th, 1913, 56.7 degrees Celsius (134 degrees Fahrenheit) is considered one of the highest temperatures in the world.
-In addition, recently, 54.4 degrees (130 degrees Fahrenheit) was observed in July 2021.
+Death Valley is also famous for being the hottest place in the United States.
+Death Valley is officially the hottest place on Earth, not just the United States.
+The temperature recorded on July 10, 1913, of 56.7 degrees Celsius (134 degrees Fahrenheit), is considered one of the highest temperatures ever recorded.
+A recent record of 54.4 degrees Celsius (130 degrees Fahrenheit) was recorded in July 2021

-Starting from this time, we will introduce hiking information about Seinodani Park in three parts (I will share the history of Death Valley in my next post).
+Starting from today, I will be sharing hiking information about Death Valley Park in three posts (I will share the history of Death Valley in the next post)

-This time we'd like to introduce you to the Golden Canyon Trail Loop to Zabriskie Point, a recommended hike that allows you to enjoy the unique landscape of Death Valley.
+This time, we would like to introduce a recommended hike called the Golden Canyon Trail Loop to Zabriskie Point, where you can enjoy the unique scenery of Death Valley

 table of contents